WEEKLY RATES

 Aging roof?
 New homeowner?
 Storm damage?
 You need a local expert provider that proudly stands behind their work.
 Fast, free estimate.
 Financing available.
 Call (877) 589-0093.
 Have ZIP code of property ready when calling!

-Water damage cleanup and restoration: a small amount of water can lead to major damage in your home.
-Our trusted professionals do complete repairs to protect your family and your home’s value!
+Water damage cleanup and restoration: a small amount of water can lead to major damage in your home. our trusted professionals do complete repairs to protect your family and your home’s value!
 Call 24/7: (877) 586-6688.
 Have ZIP code of service location ready when you call!

 Need new windows?
 Drafty rooms?
 Chipped or damaged frames?
 Need outside noise reduction?
 New, energy efficient windows may be the answer!
 Call for a consultation and free quote today.
 (866) 766-5558.
-You will need to have your zip code to connect to the right provider.
+You will need to have your ZIP code to connect to the right provider.

-First published Jan.
-14, 2026, in the Marion County Record (3t)
+First published May 6, 2026, in the Marion County Record (3t)

 Millsap & Singer, LLC

-8900 Indian Creek Parkway,
+8900 Indian Creek Parkway

 Suite 180